Price cap on Russian crude oil comes into force while OPEC+ sticks to output cuts

 In a joint statement last week, the G7 and Australia, as current members of the Price Cap Coalition, disclosed that a consensus was reached on 2 December 2022 on a maximum price of $60 per barrel for seaborne Russian-origin crude oil in line with the unanimous decision by the Member States of the European Union to endorse a price level for the price cap on Russian crude oil and petroleum products.

-The G7 explained that this is being done to prevent Russia from “profiting from its war of aggression against Ukraine, to support stability in global energy markets and to minimise negative economic spillovers of Russia’s war of aggression, especially on low- and middle-income countries, who have felt the impacts of Putin’s war disproportionately.”
+The G7 explained that this was being done to prevent Russia from “profiting from its war of aggression against Ukraine, to support stability in global energy markets and to minimise negative economic spillovers of Russia’s war of aggression, especially on low- and middle-income countries, who have felt the impacts of Putin’s war disproportionately.”

 The intention to phase out Russian oil and petroleum products from the G7’s domestic markets remains unchanged by the implementation of the price cap, as this is designed to allow service providers to support shipments of Russian crude oil and petroleum products to other countries, “enabling stable energy supplies while restricting Russia’s revenue.”

-Furthermore, the G7 also encouraged these third countries to leverage the price cap, “as imports under the price cap will help curtail energy prices and restrict Russia’s ability to further profit off the wartime premium it has been earning.”
+Furthermore, the G7 also encourages these third countries to leverage the price cap, “as imports under the price cap will help curtail energy prices and restrict Russia’s ability to further profit off the wartime premium it has been earning.”
 This price cap on Russian crude oil is expected to kick in on Monday, 5 December 2022 or “very soon thereafter,” with regulations including a time-limited exception for transactions involving oil that is loaded onto a vessel at the port of loading prior to 5 December.

-The G7 also reiterated that the price cap on Russian-origin refined petroleum products will enter into force on 5 February 2023 while the maximum prices for high-value and low-value refined products will be announced separately.
+The G7 says that the price cap on Russian-origin refined petroleum products will enter into force on 5 February 2023 while the maximum prices for high-value and low-value refined products will be announced separately.
 “We commit to closely monitoring the effectiveness and impact of the price cap.
 We will be prepared to review and adjust the maximum price as appropriate,” outlined the G7 in its statement.

 Commenting on this, Janet Yellen, U.S. Treasury Secretary, said: “The price cap will particularly benefit low- and medium-income countries who have already borne the brunt of elevated energy and food prices exacerbated by Putin’s war.
 Whether these countries purchase energy inside or outside of the cap, the cap will enable them to bargain for steeper discounts on Russian oil and benefit from greater stability in global energy markets.”